The Danger of Romanticizing Suicide

 Travailing through Trauma: A Night With PTSD

 Last night, PTSD won.
 I spent most of the night curled up in my closet, like a child afraid of the Boogeyman, trying my best to be as small as possible, like nothing at all, because the amount of open space my room offered was too much.
-Around 11 p.m., I lied on the floor...
+Around 11 p.m., I lay on the floor...
 Continue Reading →